nasimstg/nasimstg/README.md

 # Hi, Thanks for being interested.

 I'm Mohammed Nasim founder of [wooeneStudio](https://wooenestudio.github.io/) .
-I'm a student and a semi professinal fullStack web developer.
+I'm a student and a semi professional fullStack web developer.

 ## Currently working on:
 Being a tech enthusiast, I'm not able to stay free for long.
 I always like it being busy working on ideas.
 Someday One of my ideas will help millions.